Fund firms Janus Capital, Henderson merge to form $6 billion group

-LONDON U.S. asset manager Janus Capital (JNS.N) and London-listed rival Henderson Global Investors (HGGH.L) on Monday said they had agreed to an all-share $6 billion merger to cut costs and improve their global reach, sending Henderson's shares soaring.
+LONDON U.S. asset manager Janus Capital (JNS.N) and London-listed rival Henderson Global Investors (HGGH.L) on Monday announced a $6 billion all-share merger to cut costs and improve their global reach, sending Henderson's shares soaring.

+Shares of Janus also surged, rising 16 percent in morning trading on the New York Stock Exchange, after the companies said the deal would boost earnings by more than 10 percent.

+The combined company would manage more than $320 billion in assets, the firms said, making it a top 50 global asset manager.

 The merger comes as some small and mid-sized players in the industry look to gain scale, streamline operations and diversify in order to protect margins amid widespread pressure on fees, and prompted speculation of further tie-ups.

-"The combined product line-up will be much more balanced and diverse," Henderson Chief Executive Andrew Formica told a media call, adding Henderson had strength in British and European markets while Janus - which hired Pimco co-founder Bill Gross as bond fund manager in 2014 - was strong in the United States and Japan.
+"The combined product line-up will be much more balanced and diverse," Henderson Chief Executive Andrew Formica told a media call, adding Henderson had strength in British and European markets while Janus, which hired Pimco co-founder Bill Gross as bond fund manager in 2014, was strong in the United States and Japan.

-The combined company would manage more than $320 billion in assets, the firms said.

 Henderson and Janus shareholders are expected to own approximately 57 percent and 43 percent, respectively, of Janus Henderson Global Investors' shares, with the merger completing in the second quarter of 2017, subject to regulatory approvals.